 Prerequisites for your webserver

 Before we start to set up our web server you should have a domain ready that points to the public IP address of your webserver.
-Your web server must be accessible via port 80 and 443 from the public internet.
+Your web server must be accessible via ports 80 and 443 from the public internet.
 You should also create an A record for the hostname “www” that points to your web server, as well.
 The last step is not mandatory, but it’s recommended because we will use the “www” as a subdomain in our web server configuration, later.

 For this example, I will use Ubuntu 20.04 LTS as my Linux distribution.
 But you can choose almost every other Linux distribution that supports docker.
 You only need to check out the docker installation guide for your distro.